Skip to main content

 • *2

-Effective since fiscal 2022, the disclosure calculation method for securities reports has been revised in accordance with the Ministry of Health, Labour and Welfare guidelines (requiring disclosure of childcare leave acquisition status); thus, this disclosure begins from fiscal 2022.
+Effective since fiscal year ended March 2023, the disclosure calculation method for securities reports has been revised in accordance with the Ministry of Health, Labour and Welfare guidelines (requiring disclosure of childcare leave acquisition status); thus, this disclosure begins from fiscal year ended March 2023.
 (Applies to domestic consolidated subsidiaries only.)

 • *3